cbrown5/cbrown5.github.io/_posts/2016-04-14-fiji-ecosystem-services.md

 Run-off of turbid water can be worsened by land-clearing.
 Loss of forest destablises the soil, so more soil runs into rivers with rain.
 Trees also break the energy of the rainfall and absorb some of the rain, so more trees mean less of the rainfall runs into rivers.

-Our team has provided the Fiji government with some basic information about catchments and forest cover on the island of Vanua Levu, one of the most affected regions (see image below).
+Our team has provided the Fiji government with some basic information about catchments and forest cover on the island of Vanua Levu, one of the most affected regions (see image).

 <div class = "image_caption">
 <img src ="/Images/vanua_levu_forest_cover